The story

 This is not to say that you should never implement operations relating fancy types of inputs and outputs.
 If you succeed, it will give you more static guarantees!
 The question is whether they justify the effort.

-function for SomeSafeHeap a
+The singleton function for SomeSafeHeap a is a trivial

-This type checks just fine.
-One way to improve the situation is to extract the SafeHeap ('S 'Z) a
+singleton x = emptyThis type checks just fine.
+One way to improve the situation is to extract the

-into its own definition and reduce the likelihood of such a mistake.
+SafeHeap ('S 'Z) a into its own definition and reduce the likelihood

 singleton x = SSH singleton'